-Complete the AP form online.
-Make sure all publications resulting from previous work at the ALS are added to our Publications Database before completing the AP form, since these will be appended to your proposal.
+Log in to ALSHub and follow the links to submit an AP.
+Please ensure that all publications resulting from previous work at the ALS are added to our Publications Database before completing the AP form, so that they will be appended to your proposal.
 You will be asked to attach a PDF file of the scientific case.
 The scientific case may not exceed 10 pages in length, written in 12-point font or larger, and it should include the following sections:

 Review of AP proposals

 Proposals will be sent out for external review and will also be evaluated by the Proposal Study Panels (PSP), which will provide its evaluation to the Scientific Advisory Committee (SAC).
-The SAC then makes its recommendation regarding the disposition of the proposal to the ALS Division Director.
+The SAC then forwards its recommendations to the ALS Division Director.